CryptoPlankton/Vertcoin-Website-Testbed/content/community.en.md

 Improve our network’s resilience.
 If you have a spare computer or RaspberryPi lying around, run a <a href="https://www.reddit.com/r/vertcoin/comments/817vg6/thank_you_for_running_your_own_full_vertcoin_node/" target="_blank">full node</a>.
 A full node is a hosted copy of the Vertcoin blockchain, the more places the blockchain is hosted the more protected the Vertcoin becomes.
 # Branding Materials
 If you want to use the Vertcoin logo on your website, here's the official branding pack with vector icons and png mix all ready for use.

-# Programming
+# Programming (Dev Team)
 If you're capable of programming in either C++, Go, VB.Net, NodeJS, or Android (Java) / iOS (Obj-C / Swift) you can contribute to any of our repositories.
 Our new website will soon have an extensive list of the projects that are important to Vertcoin's success.
 Most of these projects are located on the <a href="https://github.com/vertcoin-project" target="_blank">Vertcoin Github</a>, but some are also part of the <a href="https://github.com/mit-dci" target="_blank">MIT-DCI</a> - but since they're open source you're free to contribute there too and aid our chance at a successful future.
+Come talk to us on <a href="https://discord.gg/vertcoin" target="_blank">Discord</a> or send a pull request on Github, we work in a similar fashion to Bitcoin Development.

 # Graphic Design
 If you're handy with graphics/photoshop/web design you can reach out to our marketing team on <a href="https://discord.gg/vertcoin" target="_blank">Discord</a> and they can use your help with all sorts of marketing materials.
 We can always use an extra set of hands.
 Not necessarily as a marketing team member, but for one-off design assignments they can always use help.